lcabaceira/dralf/README.md

    * NO GUI ( command line tool )
    * Decoupled from Share admin interface.
    * Does not support Oracle of Sql Servers Databases
+   * Reports contain relevant information and should be xml or html instead of plain text

 ------------------------------------
 Future view